Xilg/portfolio/_posts/2024-10-13-WolverinSoft-MDP-Blog-Project-Sandcaslte.md

 # Studio GTMs (5 hours)
 So I decided to change a little bit of the meeting structure this semester.

 Jackbox or some sort of game at the beginning of the meeting.
 Then into meeting logistics.
 This is to attempt to help foster a sense of community within Studio and break the ice.
+Something that we thought was missing from previous semesters.

+Then we move into annoucements, logistics, and try to minimize the meeting time to allow for more time actually working on the project and trying maximize communication during these times.
+That is the plan going forwards for the meetings and we'll see how it goes.

 # GDC Planning (5 hours)
 We're planning a GDC Trip!
 Had a meeting with Mariah first, which lasted about an hour, then had the planning meeting with the treasurer.
 Got told to give CoE a prelimnary plan.
+So we sent that to Mariah.
+Looking forwards to the feedback!

+# Playtesting and Bug Catching (2 hours)